 - Less fussy about branding.
 It might be the case that the success of Aldi, Lidl show consumers are less fussy and have less brand loyalty than previously.
-See: growth of private label brands.
+See – the growth of private label brands.

 UK Supermarket share in 2010

-This graph from ONS data uses slightly different definitions of supermarket.
+This graph from ONS data uses slightly different definitions of a supermarket.